hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode_additional_functionalities.rst

     The *Input data* button in the *Editor* toolbar.

-This will trigger a series of question dialogs for the query position that will use the SIS timestamp/position input or a user provided input.
+This will trigger a series of question dialogs about timestamp and position to apply a spatio-temporal search.
+The user can decide to use the SIS timestamp/position input (when available) or manually set these inputs.
 After, a surface sound speed can be applied, and finally the resulting cast can be sent as described in :ref:`data_transmission`.

 The new cast will be given the filename YYYYMMDD_HHMMSS_WOA or YYYYMMDD_HHMMSS_RTOFS with the date/time in the filename based on the query time of the cast.